-This module continues with the same groups from semester 1, exploring primary sources from the Medieval to Early Modern and engaging with a wide array of historical documents.
-As part of your assessment, you will write two 'critical analysis' pieces (500 words each) on a contemporary image such as a painting or woodcut.
+This module continues with the same groups from semester 1, exploring primary sources from the medieval Ireland to the Americas and engaging with a wide array of historical documents.
+Assessment will be based on two written assignments (1,500 words each), one on the medieval Ireland theme, the other on the Americas theme.